julian-y/balabox/docs/metadata_api.md

 ## /user_cache_add
 * url structure: metaserver_ip/user_cache_add
-* description: Adds an association between a cache and a user
+* description: Adds an association between a cache and a user.
+A user may be associated with multiple caches and vice versa.
-* method: PUT
+* method: POST
 * parameters:
   * user_id: id of user
   * cache_ip: ip address of cache to add